determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 ## Some Tips

 * Training images are resized to 512 x 512 pixels by default.
-Resize your images accordingly will lead to the most consistent results.
+Resizing your images accordingly will lead to the most consistent results.
 * There is generally a tradeoff between how faithfully the training images are reproduced and how well they can be incorporated into the desired scene.
 Over-training may lead to perfect-likeness,